juju/docs/src/en/charms-storage.md

 #### Adding and detaching storage

-Assuming the storage provider supports it, storage can be dynamically added to a unit using `juju add-storage`.
+Assuming the storage provider supports it, storage can be created and dynamically attached to a unit using `juju add-storage`.

 For example, to create a 100GiB EBS volume and attach it to unit 'postgresql/0' as its pgdata storage: